cityofaustin/atd-data-lake/docs/appendix_catalog.md

 ### Create Catalog

-This is what will be done to create the catalog table that is accessible through PostgREST (note that this documents the new "base/ext" identifier scheme that isn't quite implemented yet):
+This is what will be done to create the catalog table that is accessible through PostgREST:

 ```sql
 CREATE TABLE IF NOT EXISTS api.data_lake_catalog (